Logo

 Texas – Land of Cowboys and Oil Barons

 Texas is big – only Alaska is larger in area.
-The “Lone Star State” also has – after California – the most inhabitants.
-The Texans are quite proud of their state, something you can observe in practically every town.
-Almost 200 years after its founding, the Republic of Texas (it existed only nine years) still has an impact today.
-So, let’s stick to the state slogan “Don’t mess with Texas” and see what the state, which was significantly influenced by German immigrants, has to offer.
+The “Lone Star State” also has the largest population after California.
+And they are quite proud of their state, which you notice as a tourist at every corner.
+Almost 200 years after its founding, the Republic of Texas (which existed for only nine years) still has an impact today.
+So let’s stick to the state slogan “Don’t mess with Texas” and see what the state, which was significantly influenced by German immigrants, has to offer.

-We start our journey in Fort Worth, one of six major cities we will visit.
-While downtown is rather uninteresting, we can see and watch the world of cowboys in the historic Stockyards District.
+We begin our journey in Fort Worth, one of six major cities we will visit.
+While downtown is rather uninteresting, we encounter the whole world of cowboys in the historic Stockyards District.
 Via Waco on the Brazos River and Salado we reach Austin, the capital of Texas.
-The state capitol, the southern Congress Avenue with its funny shops and the biggest bat colony of the United States should not be missed.
+The state capitol, southern Congress Avenue with its funny stores and the largest bat colony in the USA should not be missed.

-Via Alpine (with great wall paintings) we reach the little town of Marfa, offering two extraordinary attractions: on the one hand the Chinati Foundation with a fascinating outdoor area designed by artist Donald Judd, who presented his works of art in the middle of the desert.
-And then, just behind Valentine, you will see the odd showroom of Prada Marfa – a small concrete house at the roadside, in the middle of the desert, furnished with shoes and bags from Prada.
-Milan, Miami, Marfa – you simply have to love this little piece of art.
+Via Alpine (with great murals) we reach the little town of Marfa, offering two extraordinary attractions: on the one hand the Chinati Foundation with a fascinating outdoor area designed by artist Donald Judd, who presented his works of art in the middle of the desert; on the other hand, just behind Valentine, the bizarre showroom of Prada Marfa – a small concrete house at the roadside, in the middle of the desert, furnished with Prada shoes and bags.
+Milan, Miami, Marfa – you just have to love this little piece of art.

-The next attractions are Guadalupe Mountains National Park (great mountain scenery) and Carlsbad Caverns National Park (an impressive cave system).
-In the meantime, we have left Texas and have reached New Mexico.
-We take a loop to Alamogordo and visit the White Sands National Monument, a desert and dune landscape as white as snow.
+Further along the route, Guadalupe Mountains National Park (a great mountain scenery) and Carlsbad Caverns National Park (an impressive cave system) follow.
+In the meantime, we left Texas and reached New Mexico.
+We take a loop to Alamogordo and visit the White Sands National Monument, a desert and dune landscape as white as snow, which will even be upgraded to a national park a few years later.

-After Las Cruces we return to Texas and reach El Paso in the last western corner of the state.
-Actually, downtown does not offer many sights; however, the view from the mountain ranges at the houses of El Paso and of the Mexican megacity Ciudad Juárez on the other side of the Rio Grande is fantastic.
-By the way, there are also three historic Spanish mission stations.
+After Las Cruces we return to Texas and reach El Paso in the last western tip of the state.
+There’s actually not much to see; however, the view from the fine people’s quarter down to the city and to the houses of the Mexican city of Ciudad Juárez on the other bank of the Rio Grande is magnificent.
+Oh yeah, there are also three historic Spanish missions.

-A look at the map tells us that again we have to cross Fort Stockton and the wasteland of mid Texas.
-Kerrville and Boerne are nice little towns that invite us to take a break, but our next destination is San Antonio, the oldest city in Texas.
-The Spanish-Mexican influence is evident in many places and especially at the five historic missions.
-The Alamo even nowadays is a symbol for Texas’ fight for freedom.
+A look at the map shows us that we have to cross Fort Stockton and the wasteland of central Texas again.
+Kerrville and Boerne are nice little towns to take a break; the destination, however, is San Antonio, the oldest city in Texas.
+The Spanish-Mexican influence is unmistakable, especially in the five historic mission stations.
+The Alamo still stands as a symbol of the Texas fight for freedom.
 The beautifully designed river walk leads to all important attractions.
 New Braunfels is another city founded by Germans.
-Many murals refer to the German origin, and at the Gruene district both locals and tourists meet for a good meal and a lot of fun.
+Lots of murals refer to the German origin, and at the Gruene district both locals and tourists meet for a good meal and a lot of fun.

-If you are in Texas, you should also go to the coast.
-In Kingsville you can visit King Ranch, the biggest ranch of Texas, on a bus tour.
-In Corpus Christi we see the Gulf of Mexico for the first time in our lives – we never went so far south on the globe.
-We follow the coast, pass Padre Island National Seashore and visit the Varner-Hogg Plantation, an old sugar cane plantation from the 19th century.
+If you’re already in Texas, you should also go to the sea.
+Kingsville is home to the King Ranch; you can visit the largest ranch in Texas on a bus tour.
+In Corpus Christi we look at the Gulf of Mexico for the first time in our lives – we have never been this far south on the globe.
+We follow the coast, although mostly inland, pass Padre Island National Seashore and take a look around Varner-Hogg Plantation, an old sugar cane plantation from the 19th century.

-We spend another night at the seaside (in Galveston), then we leave the sea and drive towards NASA’s Lyndon B. Johnson Space Center (a must see for all friends of space travel) and finally to Houston, the biggest city in Texas.
-Historic and modern downtown are both worth visiting; if you like to see public art, you will also find it here.
+Once more we spend the night at the seaside (in Galveston), then we leave the coast and drive via NASA’s Lyndon B. Johnson Space Center (a must for all friends of space travel) to Houston, the largest city in Texas.
+Historic downtown and modern city center are both worth seeing; those who like to see public art will also find what they are looking for.

 Route Description